E-mail MeTamara B. Packard

 866-443-8661 (Toll Free)

 Tamara B. Packard, a Partner in Cullen Weston Pines and Bach, has been practicing law since 1994, primarily in the areas of litigation and appeals, emphasizing employee rights and civil rights law.
-She has been listed in the Best Lawyers in America since 2011, and in Wisconsin Super Lawyers since 2010.
-The Wisconsin Law Journal honored her at its 2010 Women in the Law awards.
-She serves as an adjunct professor at the University of Wisconsin Law School.
+She is rated "AV Preeminent®" by Martindale-Hubbell, and also appears in other top lawyer listings.

 Ms. Packard negotiates employment contracts, separation agreements, and covenants not to compete (also called “non-competes” or “restrictive covenants”) on behalf of employee clients, including corporate executives, medical professionals, industry scientists, and tech and biotech employees.
 When negotiation over a previously entered-into covenant not to compete is no longer an option, she litigates on behalf of her clients to enable them to pursue their chosen careers.
 She regularly represents licensed health-care professionals in misconduct investigations and proceedings before various boards in the Wisconsin Department of Safety and Professional Services, including the Nursing, Veterinary Examining and Medical Examining Boards.
 She also assists recent law graduates and out-of-state attorneys in securing admission to the Wisconsin Bar.